kenyonator/xanadu/README.md

 # Xanadu
 Created by: Pamela Kenyon

-A virtual service spin-up using express js.
+A virtual service spin-up, using express js.